ElderTrump/ElderTrump.github.io/_pages/about.md

 ---
 ## News ##
 <ul>
-  <li><font size=2>*Oct.
-10, 2024, our manuscript 'Overcoming the Curse of Dimensionality in Reinforcement Learning Through Approximate Factorization' has been submitted.</font> </li>
   <li><font size=2>*Jul.
 21, 2024, I attended PESGM 2024, where I presented our work on sample-adaptive joint chance-constrained optimization for economic dispatch.</font> </li>
   <li><font size=2>*May.
 10, 2024, our manuscript 'Sample-Efficient Model-Based Reinforcement Learning Leveraging Transition Predictions' has been submitted.</font> </li>
   <li><font size=2>*Jan.
 1, 2024, our work 'Self-Improving Online Storage Control for Stable Wind Power Commitment' has been accepted by <b>IEEE Transactions on Smart Grid</b>.</font> </li>